penske-media-corp/pmc-vvv/README.md

 #### The default theme is showing up.
 What do I do?

 It's likely the theme did not clone correctly.
-Assuming you have already run the script and successfully made it through all steps, re-run the pmc-vvv script (`sh <(curl -s https://raw.githubusercontent.com/penske-media-corp/pmc-vvv/master/build-me-vvv.sh)`) and select `2` for all steps until the `Install WPCOM sites?` and `Install VIPGo sites?` questions.
+Assuming you have already run the script and successfully made it through all steps, re-run the pmc-vvv script (`sh <(curl -s https://raw.githubusercontent.com/penske-media-corp/pmc-vvv/master/build-me-vvv.sh)`) and select `2` for all steps until the `Install WPCOM sites?` and `Install VIPGo sites?` questions where you will select `1`.

 If re-running the script doesn't work, you can manually clone the theme into that site's WordPress install.
 You can also try to reload the virtual machine with `vagrant reload`.

+#### How do I add or update a VIPGo site?

+Copy/paste config from a similar site in config/config.yml and update the repo and theme paths.
+Run the pmc-vvv script again (`sh <(curl -s https://raw.githubusercontent.com/penske-media-corp/pmc-vvv/master/build-me-vvv.sh)`) and select `2` for all steps until the `Install VIPGo sites?` questions where you will select `1`.

+After that is finished, run `vagrant up --provision`.

 #### Single posts are redirecting to the homepage.
 What do I do?